theocoiffard/LB-MultiScale/README.md

 streamlit run Assist_WBS.py
 ```
 This interface allows you to:
-- Configure the LB-WBS scheme parameters.
+- Configure the physical parameters of the model and the LB-WBS scheme parameters.
 - Save them into a **JSON** file describing the porous medium.

 ### 📑 JSON reading and visualization